Mid Helix Piercing FAQ Info by APP Certified Piercers in NYC

 • If swelling persists beyond a few weeks or becomes excessive, consult a professional piercer.

-• Avoid touching, twisting, or sleeping on the piercing.
+• Avoid any touching, twisting, or playing with the piercing site or jewelry.

 Common causes of piercing bumps include: